StitchDesign/StitchSchemaKit/Sources/StitchSchemaKit/README.md

 Follow these instructions if you plan to make a change to any `SwiftData` entity in `Models/Schemas`.

-## Pre-requisite Checklist
+## Prerequisite Checklist
-* Run the "Stitch Dev Debug" scheme to enable frequent changes on the same schema.
-* Select a dev container from "iCloud" in "Signing and Capabilities" from Stitch project settings.
+* Select a dev container from "iCloud" in "Signing and Capabilities" from Stitch project settings if you don't want the possibility of losing your current projects when you test changes.

 ## Create a New Schema Version